LarsNorlander/cat-counselor-redux/readme.md

 ## June 6, 2018

 Now that I have a counselor that's tested for the things I know it should be doing for time, what's next?
-I'm thinking of adding a REST API.
-Testing REST APIs is something I haven't really done, but to make things simple, the logic that's going to go into validation for the REST API should fall into it's own object or function that could be tested in isolation.
-That way, testing the REST APIs won't be as problematic.
+I'm thinking of adding a Web API.
+Testing Web APIs is something I haven't really done, but to make things simple, the logic that's going to go into validation for the Web API should fall into it's own object or function that could be tested in isolation.
+That way, testing the Web APIs won't be as problematic.

-The REST APIs will have to take in data but, how hard should validation be?
+The Web APIs will have to take in data but, how hard should validation be?
 Let's save that for after work since the workday is about to start.

 ## June 7, 2018

-Instead of going for a REST API first, I think I'll be doing a UI instead using thymeleaf.
+Instead of going for a Web API first, I think I'll be doing a UI instead using thymeleaf.
 For this, it could be a simple form that shows all the fields that matter, taken from the specification so that students could fill up their data.
 So for that, I'll have to create a method that returns a Map of Criteria and all it's significant fields (that's totally a made up term for now.)